The #1 Vegan Protein Shake Recipe Online

 Dark chocolate, almond butter, and peanut butter are wonderful ways to add flavor to your vegan protein shake.
 Peanut butter and almond butter can add thickness, but they also pack in a lot of calories.

 Try using powdered nut butters to add the flavors without the bulk or the added fat.
-Better still, you can make a fruity protein shake and follow it up with a chocolate peanut butter protein bar.
+Better still, you can make a fruity protein shake and follow it up with a vegan chocolate bar like our chocolate peanut butter protein bar or almond crunch square.

 Get the best of both worlds.